 It combines comfort and strength with Finnish ingenuity to easily power through small to extra-large rounds, and has the profile to tear through knots and stringy fibers with ease.

-With a reasonable price and sweetening the pot with their lifetime warranty, this Fiskars tool is a great investment designed to last a lifetime – and from what satisfied customers are reporting, it may well be around for a couple of lifetimes!
+With a reasonable price and sweetening the pot with their lifetime warranty, this Fiskars splitting maul is a great investment designed to last a lifetime!

 2. Helko Vario 2000 Heavy Log Splitter: the Next Best Thing

 German toolmaker Helko began operation in the mid-1800s, and in no time developed a reputation for their high-quality woodworking gear.

 Still popular in Europe, they now also have their own warehouse in California that stocks their entire line of axes and splitting mauls for distribution in North America.